inarizushi/fungus-site/docs/commands/flow_commands.md

 Scene Name | System.String | Name of the scene to load.
 The scene must also be added to the build settings.
 Loading Image | UnityEngine.Texture2D | Image to display while loading the scene

+## Quit
+Quits the application.
+Does not work in Editor or Webplayer builds.
+Shouldn't generally be used on iOS.
 ## Send Message
 Sends a message to either the owner Flowchart or all Flowcharts in the scene.
 Blocks can listen for this message using a Message Received event handler.